-CJ 106 - Police - Community Relations 3.00
+CJ 106-Police-Community Relations (3)

-An overview of law enforcement community relations and community policing concepts.
+Prerequisite: Acceptance into the Police Academy An overview of law enforcement community relations and community policing concepts.
 Will review officercitizen contacts, problem solving, crime prevention, cultural diversity, sexual harassment, and Americans with Disabilities Act.
 Review the prohibitions against racial, religious, and ethnic violence.

-CJ 110 - Criminal Law
+CJ 110-Criminal Law (3)

 Explores the history and purpose of criminal law.
-Elements of substantive criminal common law as modified by statute.
+Also examines elements of substantive criminal common law as modified by statute.
 Introduces legal research and a case study review of appellate court decisions relative to selected aspects of criminal law.

-CJ 203 - Juvenile Delinguency
+CJ 203-Juvenile Delinquency (3)

-Offers an in-depth study of the judicial process in handling juvenile offenders as well as distinctions in the criminal justice system between adults and juveniles.
+Prerequisite: EN 52 Offers an in-depth study of the judicial process in handling juvenile offenders as well as distinctions in the criminal justice system between adults and juveniles.
 Examines the nature, causes and extent of juvenile crime and its relation to the overall crime scene, as well as preventive and remedial procedures to correct this problem.

-CJ 204 - Police Operational Services 3.00
+CJ 204-Police Operational Services (3)

-Prerequisites: CJ 101 & CJ 110
+Prerequisites: CJ 101, CJ 110

-Examines police operational techniques and strategies; incident analysis; patrol deployment; traffic enforcement theory and practice; crime prevention and community relations; and the investigative process.
-Explores the police officers role as a manager of community crime prevention resources.
+Examines police operational techniques and strategies, incident analysis, patrol deployment, traffic enforcement theory and practice, crime prevention and community relations and the investigative process.
+Explores the police officer's role as a manager of community crime prevention resources.
 Includes analysis of recommended practices for maintaining police officers' health and safety.

-CJ 207 - Industrial and Commercial Security
+CJ 207-Industrial and Commercial Security (3)

 Explores the broad range of industrial, commercial, institutional and private security fields.
-Covers systems, procedures and techniques in protecting proprietary information, trade secrets, loss prevention, hazard prevention and safety from manufacturing and industrial hazards, fire, bombs, protection of persons, etc.
+Covers systems, procedures and techniques in protecting proprietary information as well as trade secrets, loss prevention, hazard prevention and safety from manufacturing and industrial hazards, fire, bombs, protection of persons, etc.

+CJ 212-Criminalistics (4)

-CJ 212 - Criminalistics Prerequisite: CJ 204
+Prerequisite: CJ 204

 Laboratory class develops skills in the identification, collection, preservation and presentation of physical evidence.
-Introduces police photography, including use of the camera, negative and print processing and photo preparation of court room presentation.
+Introduces police photography, including use of the camera, negative and print processing and photo preparation of courtroom presentation.

-CJ 214 - The Correctional Process 3.00 Prerequisite: CJ 101
+CJ 214-The Correctional Process (3)

-Surveys the juvenile and adult correctional process from adjudication through probation or parole.
+Prerequisite: CJ 101 Surveys the juvenile and adult correctional process from adjudication through probation or parole.

-CJ 220 - Criminal Evidence & Procedure 3.00 Prerequisite: CJ 110
+CJ 220-Criminal Evidence & Procedure (3) Prerequisite: CJ 110